6 min read

 The journey from creation to oblivion.

-You can't know what actually changed.
-Google doesn't tell you.
-The patterns people observe are often noise misinterpreted as signal.
-With millions of ranking changes happening, you can find evidence for almost any theory if you look hard enough.
+You can't know what actually changed, because Google doesn't tell you, and the patterns people observe are often noise misinterpreted as signal, and with millions of ranking changes happening simultaneously across billions of queries you can find evidence for almost any theory if you look hard enough, which is exactly what people do, constructing elaborate post-hoc narratives that feel satisfying but explain nothing.

-Even if you could know, you can't respond fast enough.
-By the time you've analyzed the update, theorized about changes, and implemented responses, Google has already made more changes.
-You're always reacting to yesterday's algorithm.
+Even if you could know, you can't respond fast enough, because by the time you've analyzed the update, theorized about changes, developed a response plan, gotten it approved by stakeholders, and actually implemented the changes, Google has already made dozens more updates, which means you're always reacting to yesterday's algorithm while optimizing for tomorrow's search results, a temporal mismatch that guarantees you'll always be slightly behind.

-Your response might make things worse.
-Panic changes based on incomplete understanding can backfire.
-You might "fix" things that weren't problems while ignoring things that were.
+Your response might make things worse, because panic changes based on incomplete understanding have a remarkable tendency to backfire, and you might end up "fixing" things that weren't actually problems while ignoring the things that were, making your situation worse through the very action you took to make it better.

 The Update Circus

-Analysts publish "winners and losers" lists.
-Who gained from the update?
-Who lost?
-But these lists are often based on small samples and unreliable data.
-The "losers" might have lost for reasons unrelated to the update.
-The "winners" might have just been fixing old problems.
+Analysts publish "winners and losers" lists, breathlessly reporting who gained from the update and who lost, but these lists are often based on small samples and unreliable data, and the "losers" might have lost for reasons completely unrelated to the update - maybe they had a technical problem, maybe a competitor launched something better, maybe it was just normal fluctuation - while the "winners" might have just been fixing old problems that would have helped regardless of any update.

-All of this activity creates the appearance of understanding without actual understanding.
-It fills the content calendar.
-It generates engagement.
-But it rarely helps anyone rank better.
+All of this activity creates the appearance of understanding without actual understanding - it fills the content calendar, it generates engagement, it gives everyone something to talk about on Twitter - but it rarely helps anyone rank better, which you'd think would be the point but apparently isn't.

 The Constant Change Reality

-The named updates - "Helpful Content Update," "Product Reviews Update," "Core Update" - get attention because they're named.
-But unnamed changes might be just as significant.
-You can't track them all.
-You can't respond to them all.
+The named updates - "Helpful Content Update," "Product Reviews Update," "Core Update" - get attention because they're named, because Google decided to announce them, because there's a press release to quote and a date to reference, but unnamed changes might be just as significant or even more significant, and you can't track them all, and you can't respond to them all, so why would you think you could respond meaningfully to the ones that happen to have names?

-The algorithm is always changing.
-Every day is an update day.
-Optimizing for any single update is like trying to time individual waves while ignoring the tide.
+The algorithm is always changing, which means every day is an update day, which means optimizing for any single update is like trying to time individual waves while ignoring the tide - you might catch one wave perfectly but you'll be completely unprepared for the next one, and the next one, and the one after that, forever.

 What The Best Sites Do Differently

-They build real authority.
-Not link schemes that might get caught in the next update.
-Actual recognition from legitimate sources.
-The kind of authority that grows over time and doesn't depend on any specific algorithm.
+They build real authority, not through link schemes that might get caught in the next update or the one after that, but through actual recognition from legitimate sources who link to them because they're genuinely worth linking to - the kind of authority that grows over time and compounds on itself and doesn't depend on any specific algorithm or any specific understanding of what Google is currently prioritizing.

 The Update Recovery Myth